Cabo Rojo, Puerto Rico: Festivals and events

 Cabo Rojo celebrates its patron saint festival in September.
 The Fiestas Patronales de San Miguel Arcangel is a religious and cultural celebration that generally features parades, games, artisans, amusement rides, regional food, and live entertainment.
+The festival has featured live performances by well-known artists such as El Gran Combo de Puerto Rico, Plena Libre, Kany García, and Cano Estremera.

 Other festivals and events celebrated in Cabo Rojo include: